LaxarJS/laxar/docs/api/runtime.browser.md

 ### <a id="Browser"></a>Browser

-A brower mostly abstracts over the location-related DOM window APIs, and provides a console wrapper.
+A browser mostly abstracts over the location-related DOM window APIs, and provides a console wrapper.
 Since it is internal to LaxarJS, only relevant APIs are included.

 #### <a id="Browser.resolve"></a>Browser.resolve( url, baseUrl )